Vyral/jackson-campbell/_posts/2019-10-21-how-to-evaluate-for-renovation-or-flipping.md

 5:20: Wrapping up

-If you have any questions please feel free to reach out to me via phone or email, I would be happy to help you.
+If you have any questions please feel free to reach out to me via phone or email.
+I would be happy to help you.